Acupuncture for Fertility

 Traditionally, many patients seek acupuncture at specific treatment milestones: after an unsuccessful in vitro fertilization (IVF) cycle, immediately before and during stimulation of the ovaries to make additional eggs, and immediately before and after embryo transfer in the case of IVF.
 In reality, it is best to begin acupuncture before fertility treatment begins and to continue throughout the course of your treatment until pregnancy happens.
 However, the start and duration of acupuncture can vary among individual patients.
 Some acupuncturists will continue treatments during pregnancy as well.

-As part of CCRM’s personalized and custom-tailored treatment our physicians and medical team will evaluate each patient’s history and individual circumstances to formulate a unique treatment plan.
-The CCRM team stands behind and highly recommends the use of acupuncture to optimize your well-being, to reduce stress, and to provide you with the very best chances for pregnancy during your treatment.
+As part of CCRM Fertility’s personalized and custom-tailored treatment our physicians and medical team will evaluate each patient’s history and individual circumstances to formulate a unique treatment plan.
+CCRM Fertility stands behind and highly recommends the use of acupuncture to optimize your well-being, to reduce stress, and to provide you with the very best chances for pregnancy during your treatment.
 Our physicians and nurses work very closely with local, knowledgeable acupuncturists to meet your medical and holistic fertility needs ensuring the fastest path to the healthiest baby.

-Aaron K. Styer, M.D., is a board certified reproductive endocrinologist, confounding physician partner, and co-medical director at CCRM Boston.
-He is an Associate Professor of Obstetrics, Gynecology, and Reproductive Biology at Harvard Medical School.
+Written by: Dr. Aaron K. Styer, a board certified reproductive endocrinologist, co-founding physician partner, and co-medical director at CCRM Boston.